Reviews You Can Rely On

 What's the Best Value?

 The least expensive bindings are light and straightforward but not super light.
 Paradoxically, there is an inverse relationship between price and durability.
 Normally, we might expect more expensive products to last longer.
-In the case of AT ski bindings, the least expensive are the most robust and longest-proven designs.
+In the case of backcountry ski bindings, the least expensive are the most robust and longest-proven designs.
+That further enhances value.
 We love this sort of synchronicity.
+With bindings, subtract weight from something proven and affordable, and it gets more expensive and less durable.
+Add features (and, inherently, weight) to that same binding, and it gets more expensive and less durable.
+The Dynafit Speed Turn offers excellent, long-lasting value at a reasonable weight.

 Weight